Inductions are the heart of the Vocal Group Hall of Fame. The Induction voting process takes place each year

 Inductees of The Vocal Group Hall of Fame.
 In the future, it is our intention to be able to provide small grants, scholarships and scholastic credit for music, dance, band or civics, depending on funding provided by the Foundation or its corporate sponsors giving back to the community by assisting the young that will create the future for vocal groups.

 The Inductees are enthusiastic about participating in Inductions and being available for the press.
 Radio, television and newspaper interviews conducted by media personalities at the Induction Ceremony, Concerts and festivities are important to the Artists and the promotion of their Hall of Fame.

-Induction week, members of many different vocal groups will congregate and will spontaniousely harmonize together at dinner tables, hallways or in the corners of a room consumed in camaraderie at what becomes a vocal group “Family Reunion”.
-This week also provides all of the Inductees, past and present, an opportunity to assemble together and share their common heritage as makers of America’s and the world’s music.
+Induction week, members of many different vocal groups will congregate and will spontaneously harmonize together at dinner tables, hallways or in the corners of a room consumed in camaraderie at what becomes a vocal group “Family Reunion”.
+This week also provides all of the Inductees, past, and present, an opportunity to assemble together and share their common heritage as makers of America’s and the world’s music.

 The Induction Concert is a time of celebration.
 Last years Induction was represented by 43 groups